 Have you ever wondered about England's Royal dynasties?
 Do you want to get to grips with who's who in the royal family, past and present?
 Well this is the tour for you!

 The tour moves on to Horse Guards which remains the official entrance to both palaces but to get there, we'll walk through St James' Park, one of the most beautiful royal parks in London with its abundance of wild life on the ornamental lake.
-A combination of kings from Henry VIII to Charles II and George IV have made it what it is today.
+A combination of kings from Henry VIII to George IV have made it what it is today.

 You really are spoilt for choice at Hampton Court because not only do you have Henry VIII's magnificent palace including his vast kitchens and Great Hall and William III's sumptuous apartments adorned with the best and most exquisite furnishings money could buy, but also, there are the Georgian apartments, Hampton Court's hidden secret!
 If the six wives of Henry VIII are not enough to cope with, the Georgians, or Hanoverians as they were also known, were the most dysfunctional family you could ever hope to meet.
 So between them all, you are in for a sensational visit to Hampton Court filled with drama, intrigue, passion and downright royal oddness!

 Post Covid, not every room in the palace is open, but this does have the advantage of giving us the opportunity to visit parts of Henry's Tudor palace, William's Baroque apartments and the Georgian rooms (too much to fit in if the whole palace is open) so you have a treat in store!
 If we have the time, and you have the energy, we can explore some of the 60 acres of palace gardens and see if the tennis court is open to learn about that most ancient of games, real tennis.